Outstanding Women Learners and Leaders

-- A training allowance is available for active participation during the four-day in-class activities at a rate of $175 per week.
+- A training allowance may be available for eligible participants during the four-day in-class activities.

 - Allowances are paid as a training support and considered a taxable income in accordance with Revenue Canada.
-MERCs will not be paid on allowances nor will EI be deducted.
+MERCs will not be paid on allowances and EI will not be deducted.

-- Training Allowance Payments will be administered by the INEO financial administration each Friday to support the cost of attending the program.
+- Training Allowance Payments will be administered by INEO’s Financial Admin to offset the cost of attending the program.